Fudgy Pumpkin Pecan Brownies (GF, Paleo)

 Updated Sept 21, 2017;

 Originally Posted Nov 20, 2015

 It's funny how some things in life never change.
 In 2015, I wrote about how I started working out in the mornings in an effort to become more of a morning person.
 I was trying to make it to 7am SWEAT Chicago classes, particularly on Tabata Tuesday.
 Here we are almost two years later and I'm still trying to figure out how to make myself workout first thing in the morning.
-The past 3 weeks, I've been easing back into it by none other than 7am SWEAT classes!
-Today, I added in a 7am Barre class at Bar Method Chicago and am going to start doing that weekly as well.
+The struggle is REAL.
+These past 3 weeks, I've been easing back into it by none other than...
+7am SWEAT classes!
+Today, I added in a 7am Barre class at Bar Method Chicago.
+Barre is a lower intensity workout so was a nice change for my not-quite-awake-yet self in the morning.
+I'm going to try to start doing that weekly as well.
 I can't say I "enjoy" getting up in the AM and being super active, but it's really convenient to already have my workout done by 8am.
 I'm hoping that if I keep adding in 7am classes every few weeks, my body will just get used to it.
 Check back in another 2 years and I'll let you know if my plan has worked this time around!

 Something else that hasn't changed in two years is my love for pumpkin.
 I count down to the day each year that Starbucks releases their Pumpkin Spice Latte.
 I'm not interested in drinking one (I've never had one and I'm pretty sure it would be so sugary sweet that I would throw up) but it signals the time of year when it becomes socially acceptable to pumpkin everything.
 I waited all of 2 hours before going home and remaking the Pumpkin Pecan Brownies or as Kyle calls them - Oober Goober Bars.